11/3/24

 1984, a year when computers are as slow as molasses, and cell phones are bulky and rare.
 Stable operating systems are few, and the World Wide Web is a year old, the year cocaine is more popular than computers.
 Henry asks his wife,

-have you read the articles on computers in Science Magazine, or Oasis Xylophone?
+have you read the articles on computers in Science Magazine or The Xylophone Quarterly?

-I fucked Fidel Castro; it was do it or go to jail.
+I fucked Fidel, he was going to send me to jail.
 We'd party at his Havana house, he had the best of the best, ganja as well as cocaine.
 Did you know Fidel and Gabriel Garcia Marquez were best friends in the day?
 Year after year.
 Marquez would bring his beautiful wife, Mercedes, to Castro's house, where they'd talk about Latin music and literature.
 Both were the best at what they did.
 One night I said to Fidel,

 mi amor, your passion for the Russian rockets and AK 47s is secondary to your passion for sex, Castro says,